with Soccer Mommy

 Why not Picnic in the Park?
 Let us pack your picnic!
 Pre-order dinner and pick it up when you arrive!
 Orders must be place at least 24 hours prior to the date of the event.

 Our Virtual Café offers a variety of food items from appetizers to desserts.
 Your order will be waiting for you when you arrive on-site at the Amphitheatre!
-Booth Amphitheatre Picnic in the Park catering partners include Taziki’s Mediterranean Cafe, Lowes Foods, Great Harvest Bread Co. and Kale Me Crazy.
+Booth Amphitheatre Picnic in the Park catering partners include Taziki’s Mediterranean Cafe, Lowes Foods and Great Harvest Bread Co.

 Children 2 & under are free on the lawn for this event.